Luca Connell

-Luca John Connell (born 20 April 2001) is an Irish professional footballer.
-He plays as a defensive midfielder for side Barnsley.
+Luca John Connell (born 20 April 2001) is a professional footballer who plays as a defensive midfielder and is the captain of side Barnsley.
+Born in England, he has represented the Republic of Ireland at youth international level.

 He started his senior career with Bolton Wanderers before moving to Celtic, from whom he spent two loan spells at Queen's Park.
-He has represented the Republic of Ireland at under-17 to under-21 levels.

 Early life

 Connell was born in Liverpool, Merseyside.

 Club career

 Bolton Wanderers

 Connell joined Bolton Wanderers at the age of nine.
-He joined the under-18s as a first-year scholar for the 2017–18 season, and was promoted to the under-23s for the 2018–19 campaign.
+He joined the Under-18s as a first-year scholar for the 2017–18 season, and was promoted to the Under-23s for the 2018–19 campaign.

-On 5 January 2019, Connell made his competitive debut in a 5–2 win over Walsall in the FA Cup Third Round as an 89th minute substitute replacing Luke Murphy.
+On 5 January 2019, Connell made his competitive debut in a 5–2 win over Walsall in the FA Cup third round as an 89th minute substitute replacing Luke Murphy.
 Two weeks later, he was named as unused substitute in a 2–0 league defeat to West Bromwich Albion.
 On 25 January, Connell started his first senior game in a 2–1 defeat to Bristol City in the FA Cup fourth round and assisted Mark Beevers' goal.
 He was rewarded with a league debut four days later in a 1–1 draw against Reading.
 Connell's scholarship contract was extended for a further year on 21 May 2019.